Car boot sales

 Whether you are buying or selling toy or imitation firearms, you need to make sure that you do so responsibly.
 The Violent Crime Reduction Act 2006 and supporting regulations make it an offence to sell an 'imitation firearm' to a person under 18 and for a person under 18 to buy one.

-Apart from a few exceptions it is also an offence to sell 'realistic imitation firearms'.
-Those guns that are obviously toys - for example, due to their unrealistic look or size - can still be sold with no restrictions.
-If you are unsure about any gun you wish to sell, you should seek further advice from the police.
+Apart from a few exceptions, it is also an offence to sell 'realistic imitation firearms'.
+Those guns that are obviously toys (for example, due to their unrealistic look or size) can be sold with no restrictions.
+If you are unsure about any gun you wish to sell, you should seek further advice from the Police.

 TRADING STANDARDS